lorierickson/hc_Terraform/Getting Started_edits.md

 ## Next steps

-Now you know how to use Terraform to build and destroy infrastructure resources using hard-coded values.
+Congratulations!
+You now know how to use Terraform to build and destroy infrastructure resources using hard-coded values.
 In the next guide, you'll learn how to use variables to extend configuration flexibility and re-use.

 For more information, browse our [Terraform Tutorials](https://learn.hashicorp.com/terraform) and [Terraform Documentation](https://www.terraform.io/docs/index.html).